 Men who have frequent penile stimulation have an easier time getting and maintaining erections.
 Women who have frequent genital and clitoral stimulation have better self-lubrication.
 You should view self-pleasuring (masturbation) as a natural supplementary activity within a relationship.

 Outercourse and Disregarding the Goal-Oriented Approach

 Outercourse is a term used for the great variety of erotic experiences that do not include intercourse or penetrative sex.
-Outercourse validates pleasure and connectedness as ends in themselves without focusing on the single goal of intercourse.
+Outercourse validates pleasure and connectedness as ends in themselves without focusing on the singular goal of intercourse.
 Take your time, relax, and enjoy the experience of sensual touching.

 Overcoming Sexual Problems by Improving Communication

 As bodies and feelings change as you get older, it becomes more important than ever to communicate your thoughts, fears, and desires to your partner.
 People tend to assume their partners know what they like in the bedroom.
 Often, people give no feedback on their experience in order to please a partner.
 So partners think whatever they are doing is right and keep doing it.
 Use humor, be honest, and be open to new ideas to improve sexual communication.
-Get more tips on how to talk to your partner about sex.

 If sexually transmitted infections do become a problem, remember to expand your definition of sex to include activities in which there is no exchange of bodily fluids; people get enormous sexual gratification from self-pleasuring (masturbation), sharing of sexual fantasies, cuddling, kissing, reading erotica, petting, and caressing.